The Air Force's brand new combat rescue helicopter is ready for a fight — and now it has the cheeky new designation to prove it.

 Reviving the #JollyGreen name honors our combat search & rescue crews past & present.
 In the hands of our #Airmen the #HH60W ensures the rescue community can perform their duties better than ever. #ThatOthersMayLive #AWS2020 pic.twitter.com/lT371xJy0b

-— Secretary of the Air Force Barbara Barrett (@SecAFOfficial) February 27, 2020
+— Office of the Secretary of the Air Force (@SecAFOfficial) February 27, 2020

 During the ceremony, Barrett recognized retired Col. Barry Kamhoot and retired Chief Master Sgt.
 Wayne Fisk for their contributions to the Air Forces' combat rescue mission.